oztimuk/Embedded-RAVE/README.md

 Obviously you can create your own patch that will mix the original signal into the final output or anything else you need to do.
 I've not included a patch for this as your use case may be very different.

+My own patch allows for manipilation of the latent vectors to get more musical results.

 If you attempt to use most of the pre-made IRCAM RAVE models you may have huge issues with latency.
 This is why I'd recommend creating your own model using ```--causal``` and the ```raspberry``` config.
 If you use the Colab notebook this is already taken care of.

 ### Train Model